PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 respect over mental health conditions, and a perception of high career damage over mental health conditions.

-In this extent, Class $1$ represents a group of individuals who perceive moderate support in the workplace over mental health conditions, Class $2$ represents a group of individuals who perceive high support in the workplace over mental health conditions, and Class $3$ represents a group of individuals who perceive low support in the workplace over mental health conditions.
-Given that Class $3$ is the biggest cluster and Class $2$ is the smallest cluster of the model, this measure is slightly concerning.
+In this extent, class $1$ represents a group of individuals who perceive moderate support in the workplace over mental health conditions, class $2$ represents a group of individuals who perceive high support in the workplace over mental health conditions, and class $3$ represents a group of individuals who perceive low support in the workplace over mental health conditions.
+Since class $3$ is the biggest cluster and class $2$ is the smallest cluster of the model, this measure is slightly concerning.

 ## Predicting the Clusters

-After defining our classes into three perspectives on the mental health landscape in the workplace, I decided that I wanted to see what demographics of the respondents informed which perspective the respondent was assigned to.
+After defining our classes into three perspectives on the mental health landscape in the workplace, I decided I wanted to see what demographics of the respondents informed which perspective the respondent was assigned to.
 I decided to consider the following variables in predicting our cluster
 assignment: